 - Though he excelled at sports (running, golfing, dancing…),

 - Though he was friendly and charming and motivated by a sense of justice and protectiveness toward his friends and loved ones…

 … it seemed to me that there was a controlled anger lurking beneath Gene’s quiet surface.
 Gene described his life as though much of it was cloaked in a gray mist… and what made it all worthwhile, especially after age 40, was knowing he could have that next drink.
 His stories suggest that he was often one drink away from a good fight.
 By the time he was 50 he was hopelessly caught in nonfunctioning alcoholism… as his stories above indicate.

 “A quarter of the world population have what the media have dubbed ‘the alcohol gene,’ but only a fifth of them (5 percent of all people) contract the disease… and of those chronic alcoholics, 95 percent can hold a job and function normally in society.
 It’s just 5 percent of chronic alcoholics—0.25 percent of the general population—who become nonfunctioning alcoholics… indigents… the homeless.… The brain is fueled exclusively by sugar… glucose.
 Simply put, alcohol molecules are similar enough to glucose molecules to be accepted by brain cells as fuel… but the alcohol causes the neurons to misfire and breaks down the brain’s defenses….
-The main thing that makes a person an alcoholic is having a built-in flaw in the brain’s Big 3 Caper Controls….”
+The main thing that makes a person an alcoholic is having a built-in flaw in what could be called the brain’s three ‘caper controls,’ dopamine, GABA, and glutamate….”
 (Read more… )

 To the best of my knowledge, Gene never attended (or at least was never welcomed into) an AA meeting, where he might have found real friendship and positive support had he been ready to work the program….